acerbilab/pyvbmc/README.md

 - [Follow Luigi Acerbi on Twitter](https://twitter.com/AcerbiLuigi) for updates about VBMC/PyVBMC and other projects;
 - Tell us about your model-fitting problem and your experience with PyVBMC (positive or negative) in the lab's [Discussions forum](https://github.com/orgs/acerbilab/discussions).

-You may also want to check out [Bayesian Adaptive Direct Search](https://github.com/acerbilab/bads) (BADS), our method for fast Bayesian optimization.
-Currently available only in MATLAB, but a Python version will be released soon.
+You may also want to check out [Bayesian Adaptive Direct Search in Python (PyBADS)](https://github.com/acerbilab/pybads), our companion method for fast Bayesian optimization.

 ### Additional references